 Effect #1: Trauma can burrow down deep into the body, contributing to chronic illness.

-Complex childhood trauma can cause physical scars in addition to psychological.
+Complex childhood trauma can cause physical scars in addition to psychological ones.
 Since the first ACEs study came out, showing how common negative childhood events are, health scientists from many fields have studied how these events affect long-term health.

 A 2014 study from the Virginia Commonwealth University School of Medicine found that having a history of ACEs, especially sexual exploitation, was associated with a higher rate of cancer diagnosis.
-A 2019 review of 155 studies confirmed the link between ACEs and cancer risk, showing that it’s likely because those with ACEs were more prone to obesity and to problematic alcohol and tobacco use.
+A 2019 review of 155 studies confirmed the link between ACEs and cancer risk, showing that it’s likely because those with ACEs were more prone to obesity and problematic alcohol and tobacco use.

 There is also increasing evidence of a link between ACEs and other diseases like heart, liver, lung, autoimmune disease, and chronic headaches.

 Effect #2: Trauma can be harmful to a person’s relationship with their own sexuality.